 The LG G2 OLED is a superb TV for most uses.
-Thanks to its nearly infinite contrast ratio, it displays deep blacks with perfect uniformity in a dark room, making it an exceptional choice for watching movies in a dark room.
-It's also one of the brightest OLED panels ever, making it a great choice for watching TV shows in a bright room.
+Thanks to its nearly infinite contrast ratio it displays deep blacks with perfect uniformity, making it an exceptional choice for watching movies in a dark room.
+It's exceptionally bright for an OLED TV, making it a great choice for watching TV shows in a bright room.
 It also has an incredibly wide viewing angle, so it's a good choice for a wide seating arrangement.
 It's also an excellent choice for use as a PC monitor.
 Finally, it has an impressive selection of gaming features, and it delivers a superb gaming experience overall.

 The LG G2 is an excellent choice for watching TV in a bright room.
-It's bright enough to overcome glare in a bright room, and it has fantastic reflection handling.
+It's bright enough to overcome glare, and it has fantastic reflection handling.
 The webOS smart interface has a huge selection of streaming apps to choose from, so you're sure to find your favorite content.
 It has a very wide viewing angle, so you can walk around the house with the TV on and still see an accurate image.

 The LG G2 is an excellent TV for watching sports in a bright room.
-It gets bright enough to overcome glare in a bright room, and it has fantastic reflection handling, so glare isn't an issue.
+It has fantastic reflection handling and it gets very bright, so it has no issues overcoming glare.
 It has an extremely fast response time, so fast motion is clear and it's easy to see what's going on.
 Sadly, there are some uniformity issues, including a pink tint at the edge, and the aggressive brightness limiter causes brightness fluctuations with some content.

 The LG G2 OLED is an amazing TV for watching HDR movies in a dark room.
 The nearly-infinite contrast ratio helps bright highlights really stand out in dark scenes, and there's no distracting blooming around bright objects.
 It's bright enough to really bring out bright highlights in most scenes, and it tracks the creator's intent well.
-It has an excellent HDR color gamut, but sadly, just okay HDR color volume, as colors aren't as bright as pure white.
+It has an excellent HDR color gamut and very good HDR color volume, so all but the brightest colors look amazing on this TV.

 The LG G2 is an excellent choice for use as a PC monitor.
 The image remains accurate at a wide angle, which is great if you're sitting close to the screen, as the edges remain relatively uniform.
-It has very low input lag, so it feels responsive, and the response is extremely fast, so there's no distracting ghosting if you're gaming or scrolling through a document or website quickly.
+It has very low input lag so mouse movements feel fast and responsive, and its response time is extremely fast, so there's no distracting ghosting if you're gaming or scrolling through a document or website quickly.
 There is a slightly pink tint on one side of the screen, though, which is distracting on pages with a light background.

 Size | US Model | UK Model |